cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 To control bias, the input msg should be hashed to an integer comprising at least ceil(log2(p)) + k bits; reducing this integer modulo p gives bias at most 2^-k, which is a safe choice for a cryptosystem with k-bit security.
 To obtain such an integer, HKDF {{!RFC5869}} is used to expand the input msg to a L-byte string, where L = ceil((ceil(log2(p)) + k) / 8); this string is then interpreted as an integer via OS2IP {{RFC8017}}.
 For example, for p a 255-bit prime and k = 128-bit security, L = ceil((255 + 128) / 8) = 48 bytes.

 {{domain-separation}} discusses requirements for domain separation and recommendations for choosing domain separation tags.
-The hash\_to\_curve function takes such a tag as a parameter, DST; this is the RECOMMENDED way of applying domain separation.
+The hash\_to\_curve function takes such a tag as a parameter, DST; this is the recommended way of applying domain separation.
 As an alternative, implementations MAY instead prepend a domain separation tag to the input msg; in this case, DST SHOULD be the empty string.

 {{hashtobase-impl}} details the hash\_to\_base procedure.